Friedrich Wilhelm von Buxhoeveden: Family

 The Buxhoevedens, a Baltic German family from Estonia, traced their roots to Bexhövede in Lower Saxony.

 Buxhoevden's wife, countess Natalia Alexeyeva, was the illegitimate daughter of Grigory Orlov (1734–1783) by a lady of the court, but her mother – contrary to some claims – was not the Empress Catherine, but a member of the Apraksin family.
 Buxhoeveden's granddaughter Varvara Nelidova was a mistress of Nicholas I of Russia (1796–1855) for 17 years (1832–1855).

 Career

-In 1805 Buxhoevden took part in the Battle of Austerlitz as a commander, contributing to the Third Coalition's failure to defeat Napoleon by being drunk during the battle.
+In 1805, Buxhoevden took part in the Battle of Austerlitz as a commander of the left wing of the allied Russo-Austrian army, contributing to the Third Coalition's failure to defeat Napoleon by being drunk during the battle.
+Nevertheless, he was awarded the Order of St. Vladimir, 1st Class.